marcohk/ROLSFpBqYkWhQabxqVW3sA/README.md

 ---
 1. `npm install`

-2. configure the beanstalkd host and port, and the tubes id to watch at `currency-worker.yml`
+2. Configure the beanstalkd host and port, and the tubes id to watch at `currency-worker.yml`

-3. create a database named "currency" at your mongodb at localhost with user authentication disabled
+3. Prepare a mongodb database.
+For example, create a database named "currency" at your mongodb at localhost with user authentication disabled

+4. Run the worker with `node currency-worker.js` if you want to assign specific tube ID, config path and mongodb URI for the worker, please run it with the following command:
-4. run the worker with `node currency-worker.js --id marcohk --config ./currency-worker.yml`
+`node currency-worker.js --id [ID] --config [config.yml] --mongodb [URI]`

+__ID__: the worker ID (Default: `marcohk`)

+__config.yml__: the config file defining the location of beanstalkd, handlers and tubes being watched (Default: `./currency-worker.yml`)

+__URI__: the URI of the mongodb (Default: `mongodb://localhost:27017/currency`)

-5. seed the job to the tube you watching with the below format:
+5. Seed the job to the tube you watching with the below format:
 ```
 {
-    "type": "marcohk",
+    "type": "currency-convert",
     "payload":
     {
         "id": "0d17ad14-cf14-11e4-b9d6-1681e6b88ec1",